 Despite having played this game from start to finish over a dozen times in my life, I had a blast playing this title again.
 The new PSP exclusive dungeon and bosses were quite a refreshing challenge.
 This game is a true classic that has withstood the test of time.

 Difficulty: Medium – The modern day version of the game is quite a bit easier that the original 8-bit release.
 That being said, the PSP version adds a new extremely challenging dungeon.
 Many people have been critical of the watered-down difficulty of the modern remakes, but honestly, I think it makes for a good starting point for players new to the series.

 Story: On it’s surface, the game story seems simplistic, but as you progress it becomes quite deep and convoluted.
 In the end, I’m not even sure I understand the subtle details of the whole time-loop scenario.
 The story is unfolded only by talking to NPCs.

 Originality: For computer gaming, this was the start of something new.
 It was culture clash of both western D&D style fantasy and the exotic Japanese anime style.
 The game itself combined the overhead view introduced in games like Legend of Zelda with a framed, menu-driven combat system.
 It was the start of a new era

 Fun: For me, this game is top tier.
 It doesn’t seem to get old.
-For anyone just getting into the RPG scene, I always recommend this game and a nice introduction.
+For anyone just getting into the RPG scene, I always recommend this game as a nice introduction to the genre.
 All of the core elements are here in one form or another.
 It’s a perfect litmus test for the aspiring RPG gamer.
 Hours of enjoyment.

 Graphics: The original release is a bit rugged in many spots, even for it’s time.
 But considering all the things on the screen at once, it could have been worse.
 Over the years, the game has been improved upon.
 First, by giving SNES quality graphics and then upgraded even further.